-is a product specification code, consisting of the product number and the feature identification code as listed on the SDO Product tapes.
-You can enter multiple product specification codes to indicate the products you want processed from the optional feature product tape.
+is a product specification code, consisting of the product number and the feature identification code as listed in the SDO product envelopes.
+You can enter multiple product specification codes to indicate the products you want processed from the optional feature product envelope.

 To create the product specification code, attach the feature identification code to the end of the product number.
 If no feature identification code exists for a product, specify just the product number.
-Enter the codes without imbedded hyphens or other punctuation.
+Enter the codes without embedded hyphens or other punctuation.

-INSTFPP scans the files on the stacked tape and processes the selected optional feature products.
+INSTFPP scans the files in the envelope and processes the selected optional feature products.